 Friday’s evening at the beach Late Friday afternoon, and the “Jerusalem beach” in Tel Aviv is still quite crowded with young and old people, families and singles, tourists, foreign workers and Israelis.
 The sea is calm and beautiful and the Tel … Continue reading

 Bill Gessley proving Euler’s formula (at UMKC) In the earlier post about Billerafest I mentioned the theorem of Bayer and Billera on flag numbers of polytopes.
 Let me say a little more about it.
-1. Euler Euler’s theorem … Continue reading
+1. Euler Euler’s theorem asserts that for … Continue reading

 In the first part of this post we discussed an appealing conjecture regaring an extension of Cayley’s counting trees formula.
 The number of d-dimensional “hypertrees” should somehow add up to .
 But it was not clear to us which complexes we want … Continue reading